32 Software Testing Projects You Must Try in 2025!

 How to Execute the Project?

-Also Read: Step-by-Step Angular Tutorial
+Also Read: Step-by-Step Angular Tutorial: Building Dynamic Web Applications from Scratch

 Sanity testing verifies that a system’s crucial functions still work after minor changes or routine updates.
-You will pick an admin panel’s key tasks — like login, user management, and basic reports — and test them to confirm they have not broken.
+You will pick an admin panel’s key tasks — like login, user management, and basic reports — and test them to confirm they have not been broken.
 These quick checks detect major roadblocks early without diving into every detailed scenario.

 Key Tools and Setup Needed for the Project